Blended learning: flexibility meets quality

 How to apply

-Applications for blended learning (intensive on-campus modules) can only be made directly to the LSHTM.
-We will notify you via a message on the distance learning General Zone Noticeboard when applications for blended learning are open.
-This is likely to be in late October.
-Please do not submit applications until we inform you the application process is open.
+You will be notified via a message on the distance learning noticeboard when applications for blended learning are open.
+This is likely to be in early October.
+Please do not submit applications until we inform you that the application process is open.

-Your application for blended learning study will then be considered by the relevant Module Organiser.
-LSHTM Registry will contact you to confirm your place on the module.
-If you have been accepted on the module you will then receive an official offer letter and must then register to take up the place by sending your payment to the School.
-If your application is unsuccessful and you need to register for a distance learning module instead, you must do this through the University of London Student Portal.
+Once your application for blended learning study has been submitted it will be considered by the relevant Module Organiser(s).
+If you are accepted on the module, you will receive a formal offer letter and invoice.
+If your application for blended learning is unsuccessful you may need to register for a distance learning module instead.

 Please note: on rare occasions, the School may cancel modules up to two weeks before the start date, if numbers are insufficient to run the module.
 In such cases, the School will refund the module fee.
 The School cannot accept responsibility for accommodation, travel or other losses incurred as a result of the module being cancelled.